 I still like many of Sam Harris’s ideas though he no longer convinces me in the way he used to.
 Instead I have moved towards the ideas of Jonathan Haidt and Jordan Peterson.

-My favourite kind of film is suspense, especially from the 1960s and 1970s and Harrison Ford made several good thrillers during the 1980s.
+My favourite kind of film is suspense, especially from the 1960s and 1970s.
+Also Harrison Ford made several good thrillers during the 1980s.
 I will watch any film starring Gregory Peck, Paul Newman, Richard Burton or Anthony Hopkins and any comedy with Leonard Rossiter.
 For some reason there are far fewer actresses whose films I actively seek out, though Maria Schell was wonderful, as was Julie Christie.
 I like most films by the directors David Lean, Sidney Pollack and Stanley Kubrik.

 I’m not much interested in art but I quite like some 19th century art, like the American Realists and the British Pre-Raphaelites.
 I also like illustrators of popular books like N.C.
 Wyeth and Arthur Rackham.

 I work in Japan for 7 months of the year as an English teacher and treat the remaining five months as extended unpaid holidays in England, where I live off the money I save while working in Japan.
 Japan has a lot to teach the West about good parenting and how to avoid self-importance.
-Most young Japanese people strike me as possessing a sense of decency that is inculcated in them very early by their parents and teachers.
+Most young Japanese people strike me as possessing a sense of decency inculcated in them very early by their parents and teachers.
 I find this, their modesty and the fact that they don’t try to be ‘cool’ very appealing.
 If I ever have a child I would like them to grow up, if not in Japan, then like a Japanese child.

 Many western parents treat their children like royalty and even appear a little scared of them.
 They praise them for the tiniest thing and talk to them in soppy voices that make my skin crawl.
 I much prefer the way people used to talk to children and probably still do in most non-western countries.
 The parent as a figure of authority rather than a weakling or tyrant seems to me the best way to produce non-annoying children who grow up to be non-annoying adults.